La Paz, Bolivia: What to do in the highest capital in the world

 Granted, we’re not painting an excellent picture of La Paz here, but we did enjoy our time in the capital, we promise.
+This guide will talk you through where to stay, where to eat and what to do in La Paz, Bolivia.
 One of the highlights was cycling down the North Yungas road; so don’t miss our in-depth guide to how to book a death road tour from La Paz.

-As always, get yourself on the walking tour!
-If you’re staying in the Wild Rover, the tour that leaves from the lobby every morning is pretty extensive, including stop-offs such as the food market to find out about the Bolivian yapa, and the witches market for an explanation of ancient and modern beliefs (if you happen to have any combination of ailments ranging from appendicitis to a lack of cash flow, they have a potion for that), and La Paz’s most notorious prison, San Pedro, which is also one of the country’s smoothest cocaine production plants.
+As always, get yourself on a walking tour!
+Most will go to the same landmarks, including stop-offs such as the food market to find out about the Bolivian yapa, and the witches’ market for an explanation of ancient and modern beliefs (if you happen to have any combination of ailments ranging from appendicitis to a lack of cash flow, they have a potion for that), and La Paz’s most notorious prison, San Pedro, which is also one of the country’s smoothest cocaine production plants.

 You can find out more about this prison (and allegedly go inside, although this isn’t officially allowed as of a few years ago) from an ex-inmate, Crazy Dave, who meets people in the plaza outside the prison every day at a vague 12-1pm.
 We didn’t do this tour, but apparently it gives really exciting insights into the prison’s unique setup.
 If you’ve read ‘Marching Powder’, this will be of much interest to you, as it’s this very prison that the book reports on.